pcbreysse/lim/README.md

 Using the simulation functionality requires peak-patch catalogs.
 One example catalog is included here, more can be obtained from George Stein (github.com/georgestein)

-Finally, lim uses the python camb wrapper to compute all needed cosmological quantities.
+Finally, lim uses the python camb or class wrapper to compute all needed cosmological quantities.

 ### Quickstart